-SECTION 25.
+SECTION 29.
 Section 2-15-9 NMSA 1978 (being Laws 1993, Chapter 46, Section 54) is amended to read:

 "2-15-9.
-[INTERIM] LEGISLATIVE ETHICS COMMITTEE--PROCEDURES -- CONFIDENTIALITY . --
+[INTERIM] LEGISLATIVE ETHICS COMMITTEE-PROCEDURES--CONFIDENTIALITY.-- similar to the procedures used by the public accountability board.

-Except as provided in this section, the New Mexico legislative council shall develop procedures to carry out the provisions of this section [in accordance with the existing procedures in the house and senate rules].
+A. [Except as provided in this section] The New Mexico legislative council shall develop procedures to carry out the provisions of this section [in accordance with the existing procedures in the house and senate rules].
+The procedures used by the legislative ethics committee when it conducts an investigation of a complaint shall be substantially

-A member of the [interim] legislative ethics committee [shall be] is ineligible to participate in any matter relating directly to that member's conduct.
+- B. A member of the [interim] legislative ethics committee [shall be] is ineligible to participate in any matter relating directly to that member's conduct.
 In any such case, a substitute member to the committee shall be appointed from the same house from the same political party by the appropriate appointing authority.
 A member may seek to be disqualified from any matter brought before the legislative ethics committee on the grounds that the member cannot render a fair and impartial decision.
-Disqualification [must] shall be approved by [a majority vote of the remaining members of the committee]

-the appropriate appointing authority.
-In any such case, a substitute member to the committee shall be appointed from the same political party as provided in this section.

-C. The [interim] legislative ethics committee is authorized to issue advisory opinions on matters relating to ethical conduct [during the interim].
+Disqualification [must] shall be approved by [a majority vote of the remaining members of the committee] the appropriate appointing authority.
+In any such case, a substitute member to the committee shall be appointed from the same political party as provided in this section. - C. The [interim] legislative ethics committee is authorized to issue advisory opinions on matters relating to ethical conduct [during the interim].
 Any question relating to the interpretation and enforcement of ethical principles as applied to the legislature may be submitted in writing to the [New Mexico] director of the legislative council service by a legislator describing a real or hypothetical situation and requesting an advisory opinion establishing an appropriate standard of ethical conduct for that situation.
 The question shall be referred to the [joint interim] legislative ethics committee.
 The public members of the committee shall be allowed to participate in committee meetings related to advisory opinions.

-- D. To initiate any action [during the interim on alleged] alleging misconduct [any]: - (1) a legislator [or member of the public may] shall file with the director of the legislative council service a written, sworn, notarized complaint setting forth, with specificity, the facts alleged to constitute unethical conduct; and - (2) a member of the public shall file with the public accountability board a written, sworn, notarized .204365.5 complaint setting forth, with specificity, the facts alleged to constitute unethical conduct.
+D. To initiate any action [during the interim on alleged] alleging misconduct [any]:

+(1) a legislator [or member of the public may] shall file with the director of the legislative council service a written, sworn, notarized complaint setting forth, with specificity, the facts alleged to constitute unethical conduct; and

+(2) a member of the public shall file with the public accountability board a written, sworn, notarized complaint setting forth, with specificity, the facts alleged to constitute unethical conduct.

-E. A complaint [shall be] filed with the [New Mexico] director of the legislative council service shall be forwarded to the appropriate co-chairs of the legislative ethics committee.
-Upon receipt of [the] a complaint, the [cochairmen] co-chairs shall convene the [interim] legislative ethics committee.
-The public member appointed by the chamber in which the subject of a complaint sits shall be allowed to participate in legislative ethics committee meetings related to that complaint.
+Mexico] director of the legislative council service shall be forwarded to the appropriate co-chairs of the legislative ethics committee.
+Upon receipt of [the] a complaint, the [to-chairmen] co-chairs shall convene the [interim] legislative ethics committee.
+The public member appointed by the speaker of the house of representatives shall be allowed to participate in committee meetings related to a complaint about a member of the house of representatives and the public member appointed by the president pro tempore of the senate shall be allowed to participate in committee meetings related to a complaint about a member of the senate.
+The public members shall be allowed to participate in committee meetings that relate to all other matters.